MarkMichon1/BitGlitter-Python/README.md

 to double check what the contents are, before you extract the files onto your computer.
 Please note that this will only run **once** per stream.
 When re-ran, the stream will continue to read and decode the files (if enabled in the arguments).

-`unpackage_files=True` controls whether files embedded in the stream should be extracted during read as the frame data becomes available to do so.
+`auto_unpackage_stream=True` controls whether files embedded in the stream should be extracted during read as the frame data becomes available to do so.
 This lets you extract all files that are available each time read concludes if enabled.
 If disabled, you can unpackage files using the function `unpackage(stream_sha256)`.
 For more information, go to **Read Functions**